munificent/game-programming-patterns/book/component.markdown

     pattern.
 Both patterns are about taking part of an object's behavior and delegating it to a separate subordinate object.
-The difference is that with the strategy pattern, the separate &ldquo;strategy&rdquo; object is usually stateless&mdash; it
-    encapsulates an algorithm but no data.
+The difference is that with the strategy pattern, the separate &ldquo;strategy&rdquo; object is usually stateless -- it encapsulates an algorithm but no data.
 It defines *how* an object behaves but not *what* it is.